Buying real estate in Slovenia?

 Will I pay tax twice in the US and Slovenia in 2026?

-Whether property taxes paid in Slovenia (like the NUSZ municipal charge) are deductible on US federal tax returns depends on current US tax law and your individual situation, so this is a question best answered by a US CPA familiar with cross-border property ownership.
+Whether property-related charges like the NUSZ (municipal use charge) in Slovenia are deductible on your US federal return is a fact-specific question that depends on the current state of US tax law and your personal situation, so this is genuinely a question for a US CPA rather than something to rely on a blog post for.

-Sources and methodology: we confirmed the treaty existence and provisions through the IRS Slovenia tax treaty documents page and the US Treasury full treaty PDF.
-We cross-referenced with the US State Department treaty status record.
-Our team recommends consulting a cross-border tax specialist for individual advice.
+Sources and methodology: we confirmed the treaty's existence and terms through the IRS Slovenia tax treaty documents hub, reviewed the full text at the US Treasury treaty PDF, and verified its formal status via the US State Department treaty record.
+We kept the treaty discussion factual and pointed readers toward professional advice for personal application.

 Do I need FATCA reporting when buying in Slovenia?

-FATCA reporting (Form 8938) differs from FBAR (FinCEN Form 114) in that FATCA covers a broader range of foreign financial assets and is filed with your tax return, while FBAR specifically covers foreign bank and financial accounts and is filed separately with FinCEN when aggregate balances exceed 10,000 USD.
+FATCA (Form 8938) and FBAR (FinCEN Form 114) are two separate reporting systems that cover overlapping but different things: Form 8938 covers a broader range of foreign financial assets and is filed with your tax return, while FBAR focuses specifically on foreign bank and financial accounts with an aggregate value over $10,000 and is filed separately with FinCEN.

 infographics map property prices Slovenia